3d viewer control

 Available 3d models

-With Viewer3d.modelParameter you can show or hide all babylon assets from all asset bundles which are assigned to your configurator.
+With Viewer3d.modelParameter you can show or hide all 3d assets from all asset bundles which are assigned to your configurator.

 Available tag, node and material parameters

-With the tag, node and material parameter functions you can either use the viewers built in parameters or you can use custom parameters which are defined & handled by custom JS.
+With the tag, node and material parameter functions you can either use the viewers built in parameters or you can use custom parameters which are defined & handled by custom code.

 The available built in parameters for nodes are the following: